tonioseiler/rentmanforcraft/README.md

 1. Go to Settings > Plugins > Rentman for Craft > Main settings
 2. Add the API URL, usually `https://api.rentman.net/`
 3. Add the API Key, more infos here: https://support.rentman.io/hc/en-us/articles/360013767839-The-Rentman-API
+4. Add a cron job that executes the php script `httpdocs/craft rentman-for-craft/rentman/update-all` (adapt the path to your installation) for example once a day
-4. Choose the templates and urls for products, categories and projects
+5. Choose the templates and urls for products, categories and projects
 5. Click on the **Customisation** tab: here you can choose your own templates and settings for generated emails and pdfs